-Additionally, you also specify for each port how the device transmits data packets if the VLAN Unaware mode is disabled and one of the following situations occurs:
+Additionally, you also specify for each port how the device transmits data packets and one of the following situations occurs:

-- The port receives data packets without a VLAN tagging. - ▶ The port receives data packets with VLAN priority information (VLAN ID 0, priority tagged). - ▶ The VLAN tagging of the data packet differs from the VLAN ID of the port.
+- ▶ The port receives data packets without a VLAN tagging. - ▶ The port receives data packets with VLAN priority information (VLAN ID 0, priority tagged). - ▶ The VLAN tagging of the data packet differs from the VLAN ID of the port.